intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 `ldconfig` tells the operating system that the OpenCV libraries are available.

-## Install desktop environment (required for UP Squared Grove IoT Development Kit)
+## Install desktop environment (required for UPSquared\* Grove\* IoT Development Kit)

 ### Hardware Setup
-In this step, you will a connect monitor, keyboard and mouse to the UP2 board.
+In this step, you will a connect monitor, keyboard and mouse to the UP² board.

-1. Plug in a USB keyboard and mouse into the USB ports available on the UP2 hardware.
+1. Plug in a USB keyboard and mouse into the USB ports available on the UP² hardware.

-2. Next, gather a HDMI or display port compatible monitor along with it's corresponding cable and connect the monitor to the board by plugging in the cable to the available ports on the UP2 hardware.
+2. Next, gather a HDMI or display port compatible monitor along with it's corresponding cable and connect the monitor to the board by plugging in the cable to the available ports on the UP² hardware.

-3. Ensure that you are connected to the Internet by plugging in an Ethernet cable to the Ethernet port on the UP2 board.
+3. Ensure that you are connected to the Internet by plugging in an Ethernet cable to the Ethernet port on the UP² board.

-### Install Ubuntu desktop environment
+### Install Ubuntu\* desktop environment
-The UP2 kit comes with the Ubuntu server operating system pre-installed on the UP2 board but does not include the Ubuntu desktop environment.
-You'll need to install the desktop environment in order to view the results of image or video streams processed by OpenCV\*.
+The UP² kit comes with the Ubuntu server operating system pre-installed on the UP² board but does not include the Ubuntu desktop environment.
+You'll need to install the desktop environment in order to view the results of image or video streams processed by OpenCV.

 **Note**: if you are behind a firewall, configure your proxy before proceeding with the commands that follow.